korpling/pepperModules-TCFModules/README.md

 Some importers create SToken objects without any textual content.
 By setting this property to false, these tokens will be ignored in the export process.

 ### pos.qname
-This property contains the QName of part of speech annotations (namespace+"::"+name or simply name if namespace==null).
+This property contains the qualified name (namespace+"::"+name or simply name if namespace==null) of part of speech annotations.

 ### lemma.qname
-This property contains the QName of lemma annotations.
+This property contains the qualified name (namespace+"::"+name or simply name if namespace==null) of lemma annotations.

 ### sentence.qname
-This property contains the QName of SAnnotations marking sentence spans.
+This property contains the qualified name (namespace+"::"+name or simply name if namespace==null) of SAnnotations marking sentence spans.

 ### sentence.value
 This property contains the value of SAnnotations marking sentence spans.

 ### textstructure.line.qname
-This property contains the QName of SAnnotations marking spans containing tokens that form a line.
+This property contains the qualified name (namespace+"::"+name or simply name if namespace==null) of SAnnotations marking spans containing tokens that form a line.
 ### textstructure.line.value
 This property contains the value of SAnnotations marking spans containing tokens that form a line.
 ### textstructure.page.qname
-This property contains the QName of SAnnotations marking spans containing tokens that form a page.
+This property contains the qualified name (namespace+"::"+name or simply name if namespace==null) of SAnnotations marking spans containing tokens that form a page.
 ### textstructure.page.value
 This property contains the value of SAnnotations marking spans containing tokens that form a page.